nextauthjs/next-auth/www/docs/configuration/options.md

 It also supports the following options:

-* secureCookie - (boolean) Uses secure prefixed cookie if true (optional)
+* `secureCookie` - (boolean) Use secure prefixed cookie name

-  By default, the helper function will attempt to determine if it should use the secure prefixed cookie (e.g. `true` in production, `false` in development, unless NEXTAUTH_URL is configured with an HTTPS URL).
+  By default, the helper function will attempt to determine if it should use the secure prefixed cookie (e.g. `true` in production and `false` in development, unless NEXTAUTH_URL contains an HTTPS URL).

-* cookieName - (string) Session token cookie name (optional)
+* `cookieName` - (string) Session token cookie name

   The `secureCookie` option is ignored if `cookieName` is explcitly specified.